HCO’s response to COVID-19 7 day lockdown

 We take this opportunity to assure you that HCO is closely monitoring Health Department and other Government information and applying this across our services and in our planning processes.

-We have implemented several positive actions already including:
+We have implemented several positive actions across our Organisation:

-- Communicating frequently with Staff about the COVID-19 and what they can do to keep themselves and Clients well
+- Communicating frequently with Staff about COVID-19 and what they can do to keep themselves and Clients well

 - Monitoring and reviewing our COVIDSafe plan